Veefas/grape-detection/README.md

 ### Limitations

-Green grapes are not detected in this implementation, multiple colour support could be added in the future.
+1. Green grapes are not detected in this implementation, multiple colour support could be added in the future./

-Under a purple/green background, a simple colour detection implementation is not sufficent.
+2. Under a purple/green background, a simple colour detection implementation is not sufficent.

 ### Author